jmlundberg/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag C-style and functional casts.
+Flag all C-style casts, and functional casts to non-class types.

 ## <a name="Res-casts-const"></a>ES.50: Don't cast away `const`